Mi-As/Lists-RestApi/README.md

 ## Getting Started

-To start the flask application in development, please install the required packages.
-To initialize the database you can use the following command.
+To start the flask application, please install the [required packages](requirements.txt).
+To initialize the database you can use the following commands.

 ```
 flask db init
 sqlite3 main.db < init.sql  # use the init file to fill the database with data
 ```

-Now you can run the application and use the endpoints.
+Now you can run the application and use its endpoints.

 ```
 flask run